citta-lab/java/README.md

 * `ListIterator<E>` is more efficient and useful than `Iterator<E>` in case of sorting LinkedList.
 The reason is using ListIterator we can go back in the list where as in Iterator we cannot.
 Example: ` LinkedList<String> names = new LinkedList<Strings>();` we can do `names.next()` to go to next element and `names.previous()` to go back to previous one.
 * `static` method are accessed without initiating the class object.
 Example: `value = ClassName.method();`
 * Java automatically upcast child class variable (subclass) to super class type (parent), Example: `Parent parent = new Child();`.
 Here parent ( child class variable ) to Parent class.
 But we can downcast by doing so, Example: `Parent p = new Parent(); (Child(p)).parentMethod();`
 * Inner class can access all of it's parent class variable and methods but inner class cannot be accessed outside of the parents class.
+Example of accessing inner class `OuterClass.InnerClass innerClassInstance = outerClassInstance.new InnerClass();`
 * `Thread.sleep()` throws an InterruptedException, so be sure to surround it with a try/catch block.
 * Check if object `maybeList` is ArrayList ? `maybeList instanceof List<?>` will return boolean value.